<< Back to all Blogs

 I'm about halfway through reading "Nickel & Dimed, On (Not) Getting by in America" by Barbara Ehrenreich.

-I think many people on this forum would be VERY interested to read this book.
-The author is a journalist and decided to see for herself whether it really was possible to live on minimum wage, so she sort of went undercover and took jobs as a waitress, nursing home aide, wal mart employee and cleaning lady to see what it was like.
+I think many here in this forum would enjoy reading this book.
+The author is a journalist and decided to see for herself whether it really was possible to live on minimum wage, so she went undercover and took jobs as a waitress, nursing home aide, Wal-Mart employee and cleaning lady to experience life on the edge.

-As CB mentioned in an earlier comment on this book, it's definitely going to make me tip more generously next time i eat out.
+As Carolina Bound mentioned in an earlier comment on this book, it's definitely going to make me tip more generously the next time I eat out.

 1. terri77 Says: